domesticchores/bitsnbytes-api/README.md

 }
 ```

-If no entries exist for either vision or weight, then the API returns a `404 NOT FOUND` with the status text of `NO RECORDS FOUND FOR {TYPE} DATA`.
+If no entries exist for either vision or weight, then the API returns a `404 NOT FOUND` with the status text of `NO RECORDS FOUND FOR {WEIGHT | VISION} DATA`.

 If bad timestamps were used, then the API returns a `400 BAD REQUEST` with the status text of `BAD PARAMETERS`.